-Sharing my thoughts and journeys through life as an Internet Jew, mostly on my own.
-Welcome to Jews and those who are curious about becoming Jewish, who may be isolated, by chance or by choice.
-I pray you will find inspiration and motivation for your own Jewish heart and soul on my little pages of light.
-Take a peek into the musings of Mia Sherwood Landau by reading my three "what if" questions below -
+Welcome to Jews and anyone curious about becoming Jewish!
+If you are isolated, by chance or by choice, you may find inspiration and motivation for your own Jewish heart and soul here, on my little pages of light.

 1) What if my connection to other Jews is not an in-person relationship?